I have recently started the 2023 redesign for

 object property, and whenever the user types in their data into the

-binding, the form input’s contents are also updated to reflect the
+data binding, the form input’s contents are also updated to reflect

-object property’s value when it is changed by the database or some
+the object property’s value when it is changed by the database or

-other process.
-This is quite challenging to do in vanilla JavaScript,
+some other process.
+This is quite challenging to do in vanilla

-and sometimes you might as well just build your own data binding
+JavaScript, and sometimes you might as well just build your own data

 Reactivity also follows when you have data binding.
 You have to have

-when an object is data-bound to multiple UI components.
-Frontend
+important when an object is data-bound to multiple UI components.

-frameworks do this for you, but if you choose the vanilla way, the
+Frontend frameworks do this for you, but if you choose the vanilla

-closest you can do is to use events and observer objects that watch
+way, the closest you can do is to use events and observer objects

-your object and dispatch events to UI components whenever their values
+that watch your object and dispatch events to UI components whenever

 All benefits come with a cost.
 And for frontend frameworks, these